babel/babel/experimental/babel-preset-env/README.md

 > NOTE: Uglify has a work-in-progress "Harmony" branch to address the lack of ES6 support, but it is not yet stable.
 You can follow its progress in [UglifyJS2 issue #448](https://github.com/mishoo/UglifyJS2/issues/448).
 If you require an alternative minifier which _does_ support ES6 syntax, we recommend using [Babili](https://github.com/babel/babili).

+### `spec`

+`boolean`, defaults to `false`.

+Enable more spec compliant, but potentially slower, transformations for any plugins in this preset that support them.

 ### `loose`

 `boolean`, defaults to `false`.